-Late in 2002, the position of DCG -IET, created in 1997, became dual-hatted with the new Army Accessions Command (AAC).
+Late in 2002, the position of DCG-IET, created in 1997, became dualhatted with the new Army Accessions Command (AAC).
 The mission for the DCG-IET was to ensure that initial entry training remained challenging, safe, relevant, realistic, and executed to Army standards.
 Originally, DCG-IET had oversight for IET policies and programs encompassing the entire process of bringing soldiers into the force from recruitment to the completion of AIT.
 With the establishment of the Accessions Command, the recruitment function became the responsibility of the new command.
 Another major change was the establishment of a TRADOC DCG, Transformation at Fort Lewis to command the Brigade Coordination Cell of the Interim Brigade Combat Teams (IBCTs) that were established as a test bed for transformation initiatives.

-The DCG, Combined Arms, physically located at Fort Leavenworth, KS, and the DCG, Combat Service Support, located at Fort Lee, VA, had oversight for near-term and mid-term training in their respective realms.
+The DCG, Combined Arms, physically located at Fort Leavenworth, KS, and the DCG, Combat Service Support, located at Fort Lee/ Gregg-Adams, VA, had oversight for near-term and mid-term training in their respective realms.
 The DCGs for the Army National Guard and for the Army Reserve, both headquartered at Fort Monroe, VA, were responsible for integrating doctrine, training, and combat development throughout the Reserve Components.

 Also in 2002, the DCSs for Doctrine, Combat Developments, Training, and Intelligence received new titles.
 The DCS for Doctrine became the DCS for Doctrine, Concepts, and Strategy.
 Training now fell under the DCS for Operations and Training.
 The DCS for Combat Developments became the DCS for Developments to bring the title more in line with transformation efforts.
 The Directorate of Information Management came under the purview of the DCS for Command, Control, Communications, and Computers (DCSC4).
 In 2010, the TRADOC Systems Managers (TSMs) became TRADOC Capabilities Managers (TCMs).
+In 2018, TCMs became Army Capabilities Managers (ACMs), and were under the operational control (OPCON) of AFC since November 2020.
+In October 2021, AFC also assumed Administrative Control (ADCON) of the ACMs.